sriram-ponangi/Microservices-Demo-Projects/a.) Configuration Management/README.md

 ---
 ## Introduction:
-- Some of the frequently used approaches to manage the configurations in a spring boot services are :
+- Some of the frequently used approaches to manage the configurations in spring boot services are :
 	1. **Spring Cloud Consul**
 	2. **Spring Cloud Zookeeper**
 	3. **Spring Cloud Config Server**

-- Approaches i & ii need integration with third party applications **Consul** and **Zookeeper**.
+- Approaches 1 & 2 need integration with third party applications **Consul** and **Zookeeper**.

 - Neither **Consul** nor **Zookeeper** are just configuration servers ie., they are also utilized to perform other common tasks like service-discovery, electing master node etc.

 - Where as **Spring Cloud Config Server** by spring cloud team can be used as only a configuration server.